Register a death

 - their spouse’s full name and job

-- the ‘green form’, which you will need to plan the burial or cremation
+- hand you the ‘green form’.
+You need to give this to your funeral director.
+This is needed to plan the burial or cremation